Lynching: Etymology

 The origins of the word lynch are obscure, but it likely originated during the American Revolution.
 The verb comes from the phrase Lynch Law, a term for a punishment without trial.
 Two Americans during this era are generally credited for coining the phrase: Charles Lynch (1736–1796) and William Lynch (1742–1820), both of whom lived in Virginia in the 1780s.
 Charles Lynch is more likely to have coined the phrase, as he was known to have used the term in 1782, while William Lynch is not known to have used the term until much later.
 There is no evidence that death was imposed as a punishment by either of the two men.
 In 1782, Charles Lynch wrote that his assistant had administered Lynch's law to Tories "for Dealing with the negroes &c".

 Charles Lynch was a Virginia Quaker, planter, and Patriot who headed a county court in Virginia which imprisoned Loyalists during the American Revolutionary War, occasionally imprisoning them for up to a year.
 Although he lacked proper jurisdiction for detaining these persons, he claimed this right by arguing wartime necessity.
 Lynch was concerned that he might face legal action from one or more of those whom he had imprisoned, notwithstanding that the Patriots had won the war.
-In 1780, he persuaded the Continental Congress to pass Lynch's Law to forgive extrajudicial wartime Loyalist imprisonment.
+In 1780, he persuaded the Continental Congress to pass Lynch's Law to forgive extrajudicial wartime imprisonment of Loyalists.
 It was in connection with this that the term Lynch law, meaning the assumption of extrajudicial authority, came into common parlance in the United States.
 Lynch was not accused of racist bias.
 He acquitted Black people accused of murder on three occasions.
 He was accused, however, of ethnic prejudice in his handling of Welsh miners.